K-Quant/K-Quant/Model/model_pool/README.md

 ## Environment
 1. Install python3.8(recommend)
-2. Install the requirements in ```requirements.txt```.
+2. Install the requirements in [requirements.txt].
-3. Install the quantitative investment module [Qlib](https://github.com/microsoft/qlib) and download the data from Qlib, or you can choose to download those data in step 5
+3. Install the quantitative investment platform [Qlib](https://github.com/microsoft/qlib) and download the data from Qlib:
     ```
     # install Qlib from source
     pip install --upgrade  cython